vortexdeveloperlabs/Filter-Lock/docs/for devs/modes/Unblock Externals.md

 ## Redirects

 Redirects will be intercepted using \[AeroSandbox](`TODO: ...`).
 A request will be posted to `Filter Lock API`/isSiteBlocked?link=`...` to determine if the site is blocked on the filters the user has.
+Remember, the filters that the user is detailed in the user's token.